stepchowfun/typical/README.md

 ## Introduction

-Suppose you want to build an API for sending emails, and you need to decide how requests and responses will be serialized for transport.
-You could use a self-describing format like JSON or XML, but you may want better type safety and performance. *Typical* has a great story to tell about those things.
+To understand what this is all about, let's start with an example scenario.
+Suppose you want to build a simple API for sending emails, and you need to decide how requests and responses will be serialized for transport.
+You could use a self-describing format like JSON or XML, but you may want better type safety and performance.
+Typical has a great story to tell about those things.

 ### Write a schema

-You can start by creating a schema file called `email_api.t` with the relevant types for your email API:
+You can start by creating a schema file called `email_api.t` (or any other name you prefer) with the relevant types for your email API:

 ```perl
 struct SendEmailRequest {